Executive Leadership Institute

 - Business leaders with deeper, broader connections

 The Executive Leadership Institute provided new perspectives I instantly applied to my company.
-The collective brain trust – both with my classmates and our instructors at Harvard and MIT – are immensely invaluable. - Carla McCall, Co-Managing Partner, AAFCPAs
+The collective brain trust – both with my classmates and our instructors at MIT – are immensely invaluable. - Carla McCall, Co-Managing Partner, AAFCPAs

 Eligibility: Each year, the ELI program accepts up to 40 senior executives who hold high-level management responsibilities within a Chamber member organization.